 “Millions of dollars have been invested in startups bent on disruption, and a lot of the changes are designed to make the buying process much simpler for consumers,” says Virginia Hamill, an insurance analyst at FitSmallBusiness.com, a personal finance site.

 Among the insurtech innovations: leveraging artificial intelligence to reduce call times with agents, using data to deliver a wider range of benefits, and even harnessing virtual reality and gamification to complete health screenings, says Hamill.
+(Here’s what you need to know about travel insurance.)

 New ways of buying insurance